AlexJoeb/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  - A token is tied to a user for a defined amount of time to let the server know who is making the request.
+The token is only issued after the user is authenticated.
 - [ ] What steps can you take in your web apps to keep your data secure?
+  - Hash tokens and passwords when they're being sent to and from the server.
 - [ ] Describe how web servers work.
+  - A web server is the back-end server that stores and processes data that it can serve to the front-end.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  - GET POST PUT DELETE

 ## Project Set Up